llewelld/data-safe-haven/docs/source/roles/researcher/using_the_sre.md

 ## {{computer_disk}} High performance storage

-The following disks can be available to a workspace within the SRE:
+Fast storage may be available to a workspace within the SRE.
+This storage has good performance for work reading, writing or manipulating files.
+However, these directories are **local to each workspace** so any files will not be visible on another workspace.

 - The *operating system disk*, available at `/`, contains the operating system.
 As a researcher, **you have very limited write access to this disk**.
 If by any chance you require access, for example you might need to install software as root, please get in touch with your {ref}`system manager <role_system_manager>`.
 - The *data disk*, at `/mnt/datadrive`, is available to all researchers and it is meant to store data with good read/write performance.